bokkypoobah/TopSecrets/README.md

 <img width="400" src="images/BananaSplit2.png">

+NOTE: You will need a [camera](https://www.raspberrypi.com/products/camera-module-v2/) for your Raspberry Pi device to restore your secret from the QR codes.
+You may be able to use USB webcams as well.
+I have not tested that this will work.

 A backup of the contents of the link https://bs.parity.io/ has been made to [copy/Banana split.html](https://raw.githubusercontent.com/bokkypoobah/ReadOnlyOfflineShamir39DeviceRecipe/main/copy/Banana%20split.html), just in case.

+Research and test yourself before real use!

 <br />